 The application form should tell you what information is needed to process your claim.
 Or you can ask the council's housing benefit department.

 - income if you are working

 Use the Gov.uk council finder to check your council's website for full details.

 2. Respond quickly to queries

-You have to give the council any information it needs within a month of being asked.
+You usually have to give the council any information it needs within a month of being asked.

 Let the housing benefit department know if you have trouble finding what is required.
 The council may be able to request information on your behalf or accept alternative documents.

 Keep a record of the information you send, getting a receipt for any documents you hand over.